 - Orthodontics (eg. alleviate traumatic bites)

 - Oral Surgery (eg. extractions, biopsies, tumour excision)

 - Biopsy and Surgery for Oral Tumours

 Dr. Lorraine Hiscox, DVM FAVD Dip.
-AVDC is present Monday to Thursday for referrals in dentistry.
+AVDC is available Monday to Thursday.

 Specialized Dentistry FAQs